Why is my vacuum greasy

 When should I call a professional for a greasy vacuum?

-If your vacuum is severely clogged or the grease buildup is extensive, it's best to call a professional vacuum repair technician.
-They can thoroughly clean and service the machine to restore its performance.
+If you're unable to fully clean the vacuum yourself or the grease buildup is severe, it's best to call a professional vacuum repair technician.
+They have the tools and expertise to deep clean the vacuum and address any underlying issues.

 Connect with certified professionals in your area